Tomi-Beep/tomi-beep/README.md

 # Hi there, I'm Tomi! 👋
+Yes, that's me on the profile pic, do not take the picture seriously, it's supposed to be quirky and different.

 I'm a **2nd-year undergraduate student** at the **Faculty of Computer Science and Engineering (FCSE)**, Ss.
 Cyril and Methodius University in Skopje.
 Currently in my **4th semester**, I'm enthusiastic about learning and growing in the field of technology.